Find Affordable College Courses

 Crestview Hills, KY

-Thomas More University ranked #9 on this year’s Best Allied Health Professions Schools in Kentucky list.
-Located in the suburb of Crestview Hills, Thomas More is a private not-for-profit school with a small student population.
+Thomas More University did quite well in this year’s ranking of the best schools for allied health professions students.
+It came in at #9 on the list.
+Located in the large suburb of Crestview Hills, Thomas More is a private not-for-profit school with a small student population.

 Jefferson Community and Technical College ranked #10 on this year’s Best Allied Health Professions Schools in Kentucky list.
-Located in the large city of Louisville, Jefferson Community and Technical College is a public school with a large student population.
+Located in the city of Louisville, Jefferson Community and Technical College is a public school with a large student population.

 On average, allied health graduates from Jefferson Community and Technical College take out $16,138 in student loans while working on their degree.